Knowit-Objectnet/oko-backend/README.md

 ```sh
 gradle run
 ```
-If you recieve some errors, you may need to set some of the [Environment Variables](#environment-variables) that are noted in the next section.
+If you received some errors, you may need to set some of the [Environment Variables](#environment-variables) that are noted in the next section.

 ### Environment variables
 You may need to set two environment variables in order for the application to function as intended: